 From our Experts at The Best Bakery in Ahmedabad, Café Upper’s kitchen, a mischievous and delightful something to make for your kids or adults to have a bite of during supper or hunger pangs between meals.
 Our Unique Recipe Series brings to you Our best ever 50 Most-Popular Health-Boosting Recipes!
 Be it for your kids’ tiffin boxes for their break-hour at school, or if you are looking to switch to a healthier alternative for lunch as well as dinner!
-From the ovens of Café Upper Crust, a nifty recipe for replenishing your kids tummies — at school or at home!
-Let us begin with the best ever Fruit Pizza for the quickest, easiest to make snack ever!
+From the ovens of Café Upper Crust, a nifty recipe for replenishing your kids’ tummies — at school or at home!
+Let us begin with the best ever Herbed Chicken Marsala for the quickest, easiest-to-make snack ever!

 Smothered in low-calorie sauteed mushrooms and sundried tomatoes, this dish is both healthy and satisfying.
 A little bit of butter goes a long way in the sauce — just a touch adds creamy richness.

 - Four 4-ounce boneless, skinless chicken breast cutlets

 - Kosher salt and freshly ground black pepper